 Roles of Commercial Banks In Nigeria and Their Functions

-From the features of commercial banks in Nigeria given right above this section, you can tell what the functions of this companies are.
+From the features of commercial banks given right above this section, you can tell what the functions of this companies are.

 Here, we’ll take a deeper dive into what the roles of commercial banks are: